 Click on the Launchpad and navigate to SETUP > SETTINGS > Advanced Options >Assessment Processors.

-On the ASSESSMENT PROCESSORS MANAGEMENT page, you'll see the system processors along with any previously created custom processors.
+On the ASSESSMENT PROCESSORS MANAGEMENT page, you'll see the system processors and any previously created custom processors.

 To create a new assessment processor, click CREATE A NEW PROCESSOR.